markchil/gptools/docs/source/index.rst

 This will randomly start the optimizer at points distributed according to the hyperprior several times in order to ensure that the global maximum is obtained.
 If you have a machine with multiple cores, these random starts will be performed in parallel.
 You can set the number of starts using the `random_starts` keyword, and you can set the number of processes used using the `num_proc` keyword.

-For a more complete accounting of the uncertainties in the model, you can choose to use a fully Bayesian approach by using Markov chain Monte Carlo techniques to produce samples of the hyperposterior.
+For a more complete accounting of the uncertainties in the model, you can choose to use a fully Bayesian approach by using Markov chain Monte Carlo (MCMC) techniques to produce samples of the hyperposterior.
 The samples are produced directly with :py:meth:`~gptools.gaussian_process.GaussianProcess.sample_hyperparameter_posterior`, though it will typically be more convenient to simply call :py:meth:`~gptools.gaussian_process.GaussianProcess.predict` with the `use_MCMC` keyword set to True.

 In order to make predictions, use the :py:meth:`~gptools.gaussian_process.GaussianProcess.predict` method::

     y_star, err_y_star = gp.predict(x_star)

 By default, the mean and standard deviation of the GP posterior are returned.
-The compute only the mean and save some time, set the `return_std` keyword to False.
+To compute only the mean and save some time, set the `return_std` keyword to False.
 To make predictions of derivatives, set the `n` keyword.
 To make a prediction of a linearly transformed quantity, set the `output_transform` keyword.

 Kernels
 -------